Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 # generate a dictionary of pitch name and pitch shifted AudioSegment objects

 pitch_1.export_sound_files(path='.', folder_name="someone's voice", start='A0', end='C8', format='wav')
-# export a whole sound module of pitch_1 ranges from A0 to C8 named 'someone's voice' to current working directory,
+# export a whole instrument of pitch_1 ranges from A0 to C8 named 'someone's voice' to current working directory,
-# the audio file format for this sound module is wav, given that the initial pitch of pitch_1 is C5,
+# the audio file format for this instrument is wav, given that the initial pitch of pitch_1 is C5,
 # you will have a folder of pitch shifted audio files of the audio clips in pitch_1 named 'someone's voice'
-# in the path you specified, and this folder could be loaded into the daw object as a sound module
+# in the path you specified, and this folder could be loaded into the daw object as an instrument

 # note that for both of generate_dict and export_sound_files methods, you can specify
 # the method to make pitch changes with mode parameter.